fynv/ScoreDraft/README.md

 simplies the frequency calculation.
 For example, in "do(octave, duration)", octave defines the octave of the "do" sound, where octave=5 means the central octave, and do(5,48) defines a 1 beat sound at the reference frequency.
 The return value is a tuple with the proper "freq" calculated.
+BL() generates a silent time period and BK() generates a backspace.

 ## Beat-sequences